Claire Foy: Career

+2008–2015: Theatre work and Wolf Hall

 While at the Oxford School of Drama, Foy appeared in the plays Top Girls, Watership Down, Easy Virtue, and Touched.
-After appearing on television, she made her professional stage debut in DNA and The Miracle, two of a trio of single acts directed by Paul Miller at the Royal National Theatre in London (the third was Baby Girl).
+After appearing in small roles on television, she made her professional stage debut in DNA and The Miracle, two of a trio of single acts directed by Paul Miller at the Royal National Theatre in London (the third was Baby Girl).
 Foy starred as the protagonist, Amy Dorrit, in the BBC series Little Dorrit.
 She was nominated for an RTS Award.
 She went on to appear in the TV film Going Postal and the horror adventure film Season of the Witch.
 Foy also starred in the BBC revival of Upstairs Downstairs as Lady Persephone, and co-starred in the Channel 4 serial The Promise, broadcast in February 2011.

 Foy played a lead role, Helen, in the TV movie The Night Watch, which was based on a Sarah Waters novel.
 She returned to the stage in February 2013 as Lady Macbeth, alongside James McAvoy in the title role, in Macbeth at the Trafalgar Studios.
 In 2015, Foy played the English queen Anne Boleyn in the six-part drama serial Wolf Hall.
-Her performance was met with critical praise and compared to Geneviève Bujold's performance in Anne of the Thousand Days.
+Her performance was met with critical praise and has been named as one of the best on-screen portrayals of Boleyn.
 Foy was subsequently nominated for the 2016 British Academy Television Award for Best Actress.
+Foy appears in the sequel series The Mirror and the Light via archive footage.

+2016–2019: The Crown and film roles

-In 2016, Foy portrayed the young Queen Elizabeth II in Peter Morgan's Netflix biographical drama series The Crown.
+In 2016, Foy portrayed Queen Elizabeth II in Peter Morgan's Netflix biographical drama series The Crown.
 Her performance earned her the Golden Globe Award for Best Actress – Television Series Drama, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series twice, and the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
 She was also nominated for the BAFTA TV Award for Best Actress.
 In 2017, she reprised the role in the second season, before the role passed to actress Olivia Colman, who would portray the Queen in middle age, beginning in the third season.

-Also in 2017, Foy starred as Diana Cavendish in the biographical drama film Breathe.
+In 2017, Foy starred as Diana Cavendish in the biographical drama film Breathe.
 In 2018, Foy starred in Steven Soderbergh's psychological thriller Unsane, portrayed the vigilante Lisbeth Salander in the action-thriller The Girl in the Spider's Web, and played Janet Shearon, wife of American astronaut Neil Armstrong, in Damien Chazelle's biopic First Man.
-For the latter, she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture, the Critics’ Choice Award for Best Supporting Actress, and the British Academy of Film and Television Arts Award for Best Supporting Actress.
-In 2020, Foy reprised the role of the young Queen Elizabeth II in the eighth episode of The Crowns fourth season.
-Her performance earned her the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+For the latter, she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture, the Critics’ Choice Award for Best Supporting Actress, and the British Academy Film Award for Best Supporting Actress.